chirpstack/chirpstack-gateway-mesh/README.md

 ### Compiling binaries

-Execute the following commands to build the ChirpStack Gateway Relay binaries and
+Execute the following commands to build the ChirpStack Gateway Mesh binaries and
 packages:

 ```bash